microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/Invoke-MgClockTeamScheduleTimeCardOut.md

 		Content = "clock out smaple notes"
 	}
 }
-Invoke-MgClockTeamScheduleTimeCardOut -TeamId $teamId -TimeCardId $timeCardId -BodyParameter $params
+Invoke-MgBetaClockTeamScheduleTimeCardOut -TeamId $teamId -TimeCardId $timeCardId -BodyParameter $params
 ```

-This example shows how to use the Invoke-MgClockTeamScheduleTimeCardOut Cmdlet.
+This example shows how to use the Invoke-MgBetaClockTeamScheduleTimeCardOut Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS